FAQ

 What can Decision Training practice?

 Decision Training focuses on blackjack decisions, including basic strategy, hard hands, soft hands, pairs, doubles, surrender, insurance, and counting deviations.
-Users can also choose different Question Types to focus on weak areas or situations that do not appear often during normal play.
+The Mode selector at the top lets you choose Basic, Hi-Lo, KO, Red 7, FELT, Zen, Hi-Opt I, or Omega II, and you can also apply a custom Strategy profile to focus on weak areas or situations that do not appear often during normal play.

-What is the difference between Running Count Drill, True Count Drill, and Hi-Lo Count Drill?
+What is the difference between Running Count Drill, True Count Drill, and Count Drill?

-Running Count Drill focuses on quickly adding Hi-Lo count values as cards appear.
-True Count Drill practices converting Running Count and remaining decks into True Count.
-Hi-Lo Count Drill is closer to a real table because it simulates dealer and player cards, letting users track the count through the rhythm of a full round.
+Running Count Drill focuses on quickly adding count values as cards appear, with separate versions for all seven counting systems.
+True Count Drill practices converting Running Count and remaining decks into True Count, and applies to balanced systems (Hi-Lo, FELT, Zen, Hi-Opt I, Omega II).
+Count Drill is closer to a real table because it simulates dealer and player cards, letting users track the count through the rhythm of a full round, with separate versions for each counting system.

 Which counting systems does the app support?